What Is a Vocoder?

 - No Battery

 Enter the STVC (brief for String Vocoder, we think).
 Built-in a really stable all-metal enclosure, very much within the mold of their different keyboard synths (such as the Blofeld), the STVC is once again supreme.
 Machines that mixed a string machine alongside a vocoder were very elegantly designed machines, with charcoal gray clean paintwork.

 The keyboard is a really nice feeling four-octave affair and in addition, has an aftertouch.
 Having aftertouch (particularly when vocoding) is an actual bonus because it permits you to modulate sounds without having to leap to the wheels.

-Though it weighs simply 7.5kg, the STVC’s thick metal case is sort of hefty, and the lips on both sides are perfect for live use, making it simple to carry it out and in of cases and on to stands.
-Equally, the full-sized, four-octave, velocity and strain delicate keyboard feels stable and has a surprisingly firm feel.
+Though it weighs simply 7.5kg, the STVC’s thick metal case is sort of hefty, and the lips on both sides are perfect for live use, making it simple to carry it out and in of cases and onto stands.
+Equally, the full-sized, four-octave, velocity, and strain delicate keyboard feels stable and has a surprisingly firm feel.

 Given the character of the STVC, there could be a notion that it’s going to only enchantment to musicians desirous to hark back to a bygone age of digital music.
 Compared to the other units, this one is bigger and the mic sits on top of the keyboard.
 The vocoding is amazing as expected from Waldorf.

 It’ll handle all of the basic classic string sounds with utter ease, and that might be enough to promote it, however, the vocoder part may be very capable and really elegant, and whereas vocoders are not all the time in high demand, it cuts a mighty swagger in both the basic and up to date uses.